 For all steering conversions, an application to modify should be sent to Vehicles Standards.
 You will be sent a Statement of Requirements to complete.

 The statement of requirements is required by Department for Infrastructure and Transport before a vehicle can be booked for inspection.

 Vehicles fitted with welded steering components must comply with the requirements set out in VSB Number 4.
 Welded steering components are not acceptable unless certified by a chartered professional engineer.

 Modified steering components

-Welding, heating or chroming axles, stub axles, steering arms and steering knuckle supports is not acceptable unless an engineering report prepared by a Chartered Professional Engineer, is presented, which demonstrates that the modifications are at least as strong as the original and contain no latent defects.
+Welding, heating or chroming axles, stub axles, steering arms and steering knuckle supports are not acceptable unless an engineering report prepared by a Chartered Professional Engineer, is presented, which demonstrates that the modifications are at least as strong as the original and contain no latent defects.

 Steering wheels are designed to minimise injury to the driver during a vehicle accident.

 When replacing a steering wheel make sure that the new steering wheel complies with Australian Design Rule (ADR) requirements.

 Replacement steering wheels must not be less than 330 mm in diameter.
-If the original steering wheel was designed with a recessed or padded hub, the replacement wheel must be of similar design.
+If the original steering wheel was designed with a recessed or padded hub, the replacement wheel must be of a similar design.

 A non-standard aftermarket steering wheel may be fitted to passenger cars and derivatives manufactured prior to 1971.
 When selecting a replacement steering wheel ensure that it is firmly padded and is constructed so that it will bend on impact without splintering or cracking, and that no parts of the wheel are loose or cracked.